 Ginger is also a vasodilator.
 This means that it increases the diameter of blood vessels, which can increase body temperature very slightly due to increased circulation.

-9 Ways Ginger Benefits Health Of Your Body And Mind
+9 Health Benefits of Ginger For Your Body And Mind

 #1 Relieves Nausea